 Second, many pundits underestimate the motivation and creativity of embezzlers.
 People embezzle to address a perceived need; sometimes it is financial, and other times it is an emotional need that causes them to steal.

 In either case, it is a powerful motivation, and we shouldn’t expect a few minor obstacles to steer an embezzler toward honesty.
 And as for creativity — we have been at this for over 25 years and have seen hundreds of embezzlement methodologies employed, and we still encounter new ones on a regular basis.
-So picture your dental practice has having hundreds of embezzlement “doors”.
-Thinking that locking four (or ten or fifty) of them will solve your embezzlement problem unfortunately is wishful thinking.
+So picture your dental practice as having hundreds of embezzlement “doors.”
+Unfortunately, believing that locking four (or ten or fifty) of them will solve your embezzlement problem, is wishful thinking.

 I’m not suggesting that there is nothing that you can do; on the contrary, there are plenty of steps that you can take that will make embezzlement easier to spot, minimize its damage and facilitate the investigative process.
 Our How to Beat Embezzlement in Your Practice guide offered through our web store at www.dentalembezzlement.com/store gives you some simple and practical tools to gain the upper hand on those who might steal from you.
 Also, check out our Ten Great Monitoring Ideas article here.